front-commerce/developers.front-commerce.com/source/docs/magento1/search-engine.md

    section, set the _Enable Indexing_ option
 1. in the same section, fill the credentials you can find on [the Algolia Dashboard](https://www.algolia.com/dashboard/api-keys)
-1. The attribute `category_ids` must be listed in both the facets configuration and in the indexed product attributes (and there it must be set as _Searchable_)
+1. The attribute `category_ids` must be listed in both the facets configuration and in the indexed product attributes (and there it must be set as _Searchable_) as Front-Commerce relies on it to list the products in categories.

 You can then run the indexer so that the products are indexed in Algolia's